Dynamic Stretching: A Quick Routine for Active Flexibility

 Focus on Proper Form

-It's crucial to focus on proper form during each stretch.
-Movements should be controlled rather than rushed, allowing for better muscle engagement and reducing the likelihood of injury.
-Listen to your body – if a particular stretch causes pain or discomfort, it may be necessary to modify or skip that movement altogether.
+Each dynamic stretch should be executed with slow, controlled movements—not rushed.
+Focusing on technique allows for better muscle engagement and reduces the likelihood of poor form or strained muscles.
+Always listen to your body; if a particular stretch causes pain or discomfort, modify or skip that movement to prevent potential harm.

 Maintain a Balanced Routine